David Frum

-David Jeffrey Frum (/frʌm/; born 30 June 1960) is a Canadian-American political commentator and a former speechwriter for President George W. Bush.
+David Jeffrey Frum (/frʌm/; born 30 June 1960) is a Canadian-American conservative political commentator and a former speechwriter for President George W. Bush.
 He is a senior editor at The Atlantic.

 In 2003 Frum authored the first book about Bush's presidency written by a former member of the administration.
 He has taken credit for the famous phrase "axis of evil" in Bush's 2002 State of the Union address.
-He is considered a voice in the neoconservative movement.
+He is considered a core voice in the neoconservative movement.

 Frum formerly served on the board of directors of the Republican Jewish Coalition, the British think tank Policy Exchange, the anti-drug policy group Smart Approaches to Marijuana, and as vice chairman and an associate fellow of the R Street Institute.

 Early life and education

-Born in Toronto, Ontario, to a Jewish family, Frum is the son of the late Barbara Frum (née Rosberg), a well-known, Niagara Falls, New York-born journalist and broadcaster in Canada, and the late Murray Frum, a dentist, who later became a real estate developer, philanthropist, and art collector.
+Born in Toronto, Ontario, to a Jewish family, Frum is the son of the late Barbara Frum (née Rosberg), a well-known Niagara Falls, New York-born journalist and broadcaster in Canada, and the late Murray Frum, a dentist who later became a real estate developer, philanthropist, and art collector.
 His father's parents migrated from Poland to Toronto in 1930.
 Frum's sister, Linda Frum, was a member of the Senate of Canada.
 Frum also has an adopted brother, Matthew, from whom he is estranged.

 At age 14, Frum was a campaign volunteer for an Ontario New Democratic Party candidate Jan Dukszta for the 1975 provincial election.
 During the hour-long commute each way to and from the campaign office in western Toronto, he read a paperback edition of Aleksandr Solzhenitsyn's The Gulag Archipelago, which his mother had given to him.
 "My campaign colleagues jeered at the book—and by the end of the campaign, any lingering interest I might have had in the political left had vanished like yesterday's smoke."

-Frum was educated at Yale University, where he took the Directed Studies program, and was awarded both a bachelor of arts and a master of arts.
-He was awarded his Juris Doctor degree by Harvard University.
+Frum was educated at Yale University, where he took the Directed Studies program.

 Career

 Early career

 After graduation from Harvard Law School, Frum returned to Toronto as an associate editor of Saturday Night.
-He was an editorial page editor of The Wall Street Journal from 1989 until 1992, and then a columnist for Forbes magazine in 1992–94.
-In 1994–2000, he worked as a senior fellow at the Manhattan Institute for Policy Research, as a contributing editor at neoconservative opinion magazine The Weekly Standard, and as a columnist for the Canadian National Post.
+He was an editorial page editor of The Wall Street Journal from 1989 until 1992, and then a columnist for Forbes magazine in 1992–1994.
+In 1994–2000, he was a senior fellow at the Manhattan Institute for Policy Research, working as a contributing editor at neoconservative opinion magazine The Weekly Standard, and as a columnist for the Canadian National Post.
 He worked as a regular contributor for National Public Radio.
 In 1996, he helped organize the "Winds of Change" in Calgary, Alberta, an early effort to unite the Reform Party of Canada and the Progressive Conservative Party of Canada.